CushionCatch: A Compliant Catching Mechanism for Mobile Manipulators via Combined Optimization and Learning: METHODOLOGY

-\subsubsection{PRC Planner}
+\subsection{PRC Planner}

-In the high-level capture planner, it provide the joint configuration of the robot to catch the ball.
-For the catching task, ensuring both speed and smoothness in trajectory planning is essential.
+In the high-level capture planner, the robot's joint configuration $\qca$ for catching the ball is determined.
+The robot then needs to reach this joint configuration as quickly as possible.
 Considering the maximum acceleration and speed limits for each joint, we determine the minimum trajectory planning time for each joint, denoted as $t_{prc}$: